-Several of my papers are referenced here for downloading.
-Click on a coloured name and then, if you are given a choice ( as in Internet Explorer), choose Open or Save, as you wish.
+Some browsers will download and open these files with your word processor when you click on a coloured link.
+Others will simply download or give you a choice.
+In this case choose Open or Save, as you wish.
 If you save you need to open the saved file yourself from wherever you saved it.
 If you open the file it will appear in a new window and you can save it later in the usual way.
-See below if you need more instructions

 In recommended order of reading these papers, which may be modified from time to time, are:

-- A one page summary of the Universal Basic Income and a way of financing it - UBI Summary.doc
+- A one page summary of Basic Incomes and a way of financing them - summary.doc

-- An analysis showing that correcting tax inequities leads to UBIs.
+- An analysis showing that correcting tax inequities leads to Basic Incomes.

-- A somewhat dated spreadsheet for trying different rates for UBI and tax then seeing the results for people with different incomes and assets. - UBI spreadsheet.xlsx
+- A somewhat dated spreadsheet for trying different rates for BI and tax then seeing the results for people with different incomes and assets. - spreadsheet.xlsx

-- A starter for discussion of the problems of transition from our present system - UBI transition.doc
+- A starter for discussion of the problems of transition from our present system.transition.doc

-- Some notes on various methods of financing UBIs - UBI finance notes.doc
+- Some notes on various methods of financing BIs - finance notes.doc

 A note about the spreadsheet.
 There are seven sheets (pages).
 Click on the appropriate tab at the bottom left of the sheet.
 Sheet 1 sets out some of the assumptions.
 Sheet 2 is where you change the Uniform Income Tax rate, any Asset Tax relief and the UBIs you want for the different age ranges.
 These then determine the Asset Tax needed for fiscal neutrality.